yoansj/WorkshopBotConcours/Step3.md

                 print("Error while following user :", user) # Si on arrive pas à follow l'utilisateur
 ```

-Once you completed this, your bot should be able to like, retweet and follow the users to enter contests :happy:
+Once you completed this, your bot should be able to like, retweet and follow the users to enter contests :sunglasses:

 ### Wait it's not over :open_mouth: